webmagic-io/docs/en/posts/ch5-annotation/README.md

 3. Add the `@ExtractBy` annotation on the class of the field, this field uses the definition of what way decimated.
 4. Define the result is stored.

-Here we still examples github chapter IV, to write a similar function reptiles, to explain the use of annotations.
-Final preparation of good reptile is like this, is not it easier?
+Here we still examples github chapter IV, to write a similar function crawlers, to explain the use of annotations.
+Final preparation of good crawler is like this, is not it easier?

 ```java
 @TargetUrl("https://github.com/\\w+/\\w+")